usaid-cs/yesterday-i-learned/investing.md

 - You can buy before or after the [ex-dividend date](https://www.investopedia.com/terms/e/ex-dividend.asp) (after which the shares will drop in price, because they won't be paid dividends).
 You just need to know that.
 If you buy before the date, you should pay no more than the value of the stock % dividend percentage.
 - If you are looking to "bargain buy" after a market crash: the bigger the crash, the longer it takes for market sentiment to recover.
 A small correction can recover within days.
 A large correction can plateau for a whole year.
 - If you are day trading, which I already told you not to do, then you can look at the [bid-ask volumes](https://www.thebalance.com/buying-and-selling-volume-1031027) right before you trade.
 An incrasing number of asks (sells) means the price will go down.
+- There is something called a [cash-covered put](https://www.fidelity.com/learning-center/investment-products/options/know-about-cash-covered-puts): "Have you ever entered a limit order to buy a stock below its current trading price, only to find yourself waiting around for the price to drop for your order to execute? ...
+With a cash-covered put, ... you can collect money (the premium) from the option buyer.
+The buyer pays this premium for the right to sell you shares of stock, any time before expiration, at the strike price.
+The premium you receive allows you to lower your overall purchase price if you get assigned the shares. ...
+But what happens if you are not assigned the shares on or before expiration?
+You keep the premium."

 #### [To sell](http://www.investopedia.com/financial-edge/0412/5-tips-on-when-to-sell-your-stock.aspx)

 (Also called 套現, or "cash out")

 - When the price is right (hits your target).
 [Do not be greedy.](http://www.investopedia.com/articles/stocks/08/learn-loss.asp)
 - When the price is too low (where you lose too much).
-If you are trading with a non-registered account (read: TFSA or RRSP), look into [tax loss harvesting](https://youngandthrifty.ca/tax-loss-harvesting-benefits/) (swapping funds with funds of another kind during a loss, and the loss becomes tax credit).
+If you are trading with a non-registered account (read: neither TFSA nor RRSP), look into [tax loss harvesting](https://youngandthrifty.ca/tax-loss-harvesting-benefits/) (swapping funds with funds of another kind during a loss, and the loss becomes tax credit).
+[See also](https://www.rbcgam.com/en/ca/learn-plan/investment-basics/turning-losses-into-tax-advantages/detail)
 - When the company is no longer doing its business the right way or making enough sales
 - When a better stock exists
 - When the company is acquired